HomeSpecialties › Cardiology

 ~7 years

-The structural floor — internship, three years of Basic Physician Training with both Divisional exams passed first time, then three years of Advanced Training completed on time.
-In practice it commonly takes longer.
+The structural floor: intern year, 3 years of Basic Physician Training with both Divisional exams passed first time, then 3 years of Advanced Training on time.
+In practice it usually takes longer.

 Internship